EvanFrameX/Bastionism/README.md

 Insulting a leader is not harm unless it becomes persistent or destabilizing.
 If you become annoying to the majority or to leadership itself, you will be expelled from the community.

 There is no right to disrupt functional organization.

+**The only restrictions** include anything related to racism (including robophobia), sexism, anti-semitism, transphobia, homophobia, or anything that makes some people look weaker or inferior.
+Punishment depends on the Rodangher's/BDF's authoritarian choice (no democracy needed)

 ---